projectsbydan/react-time-heatmap/README.md

 ✔ add entries for an unlimited number of days

-✔ select the number of groups/levels to show in colours
+✔ select the number of groups/levels to show in colours (light blue to dark blue)

-✔ can be made to flow and use all space it has responsively
+✔ can be made to flow and use all the space it has, responsively

 ✔ has no dependencies